Kalinga Institute of Industrial Technology: History

 KIIT was established in 1992 as an Industrial Training Institute with only twelve students and two faculty.
-It is part of KIIT Society which is estimated to be worth US$1.3 billion as of 2020.
-In 1997, the School of Technology and the School of Computer Application were established.
+This institution was the brainchild of Achyuta Samanta who had envisioned a profound centre of learning in India and so pursued to lay the foundation of KIIT.
+In 1997, the School of Technology and the School of Computer Application was established.
 In 2004 it was conferred the status of deemed university and renamed KIIT University.